DylanLRPollock/Monkey-Head-Project/README.md

 When adding new modules, format the code with `black` and run `flake8` and `pytest` before opening a pull request.

+### Recent Updates

+- Preset placeholders now show the preset name instead of the file ID for better readability.

 ---

 ## 🔬 Test Hardware